 - Be a coupon clipper – There are visitors coupons on New Orleans official webpage!
 Print a sheet out and take advantage of some extra discounts.

 - Practice the three-martini lunch – Though the three-martini lunch harkens to a time when it was socially acceptable to get day drunk, nowadays it mostly refers to amazing drink deals.
-Certain places in New Orleans offer martinis for as low as $0.25!
+Some New Orleans eateries offer martinis for as low as $0.25!
 This shit is just dangerous.

 - Cheap (sometimes free) oysters – One of the cheapest things to do in New Orleans is to take advantage of the many oyster deals around town.
 You can find these for as low as $0.50 per shellfish or less.
 They’re even free at Le Bon Temps Roule on Fridays!